A Success Story About A Veteran I Was Proud To Help

 Following through with my last post on honesty, here’s the success story I mentioned:

-One day, while he was at work cleaning the men’s restroom at the I35 rest area near Osceola, the veteran found a wallet filled with cash.
+I learned that one day, while the Veteran was at work cleaning the men’s restroom at the I35 rest area near Osceola, he found a wallet filled with cash.
 He called his supervisor who drove to the rest areas to retrieve the wallet, and it was returned to it’s owner.

 Lost Wallet, Honest Worker